Düsseldorf-Oberkassel: History

-In the 20th century Oberkassel became a quarter of Düsseldorf.
+In the 20th century, Oberkassel became a quarter of Düsseldorf.

 Modern Oberkassel

 Oberkassel is a socially well-to-do part of Düsseldorf.
 The average age of Oberkassel's residents is 44.

 A large part of Düsseldorf's Japanese population lives in Oberkassel.

 There is a Japanese kindergarten and a Japanese school in Düsseldorf-Niederkassel, a neighboring district, as well as a Japanese cultural centre, the Eko-House, and a Buddhist temple.

 Education

-The Japanische Internationale Schule in Düsseldorf (JISD) first opened in a church building in Oberkassel on April 21, 1971, before moving to its permanent home in 1973.
-From 1983 to 2001 junior high school students of the JISD attended classes at the former Lanker School in Oberkassel.
+There are two primary schools in Oberkassel, the Comenius-Gymnasium on Hansaallee and the private Japanese International School near the neighboring district of Niederkassel.
+In Niederkassel there is another high school, a secondary school and a Catholic primary school.
+The secondary school, the Maximilian-Kolbe-Schule in the old Comenius-Gymnasium building, located on the district border with Niederkassel, was closed at the end of the 1990s.
+The building is now home to the branch on the left bank of the Rhine of the city's Clara Schumann Music School.